 Optional: Newly admitted, incoming international Binghamton University freshmen who have received an offer of admission for fall may opt into the program if seats are available.
 Contact email@example.com.

 Dual diploma students coming to Binghamton for the first time may also opt into the training.
 Contact your dual diploma advisor for more information.

 The total cost for Academic Achievement Training is $2,600 which will be paid in one installment at registration.
 The cost of the training includes workshops, housing, weekday meals and excursions.

 Students who withdraw from the program before June 15 will receive a 50 percent refund.
 There is no refund after June 16.
 No refunds will be given to students dismissed from the program.
 Room and board refunds provided during the program are prorated based upon extenuating circumstances and are determined by the program coordinator.

-Students who arrive at JFK International Airport in New York City are eligible to sign up for a bus service that will bring students directly to campus on Saturday, Aug.
-1. In addition, the Office of International Student and Scholar Services also provides information on the many methods of travel to Binghamton available to students.
+Students who arrive at JFK International Airport in New York City on the check-in date are eligible to sign up for a bus service that will bring students directly to campus.
+In addition, the Office of International Student and Scholar Services also provides information on the many methods of travel to Binghamton available to students.